rawhide-kobayashi/blog.neet.works/content/posts/watercooling-my-homelab/index.md

     caption="My initial setup with 3x 2080 Tis, using m.2 NVMe to PCIe risers in an ASUS prebuilt.
 Two are connected by NVLINK, which I found to provide a slight performance benefit on the order of ~1-5% in multi-GPU SISR training, which is not worth the typical price for NVLINK bridges from this era.
 I was lucky to get this ugly, quadro-oriented bridge for just $40."
 >}}

 I had wanted to watercool my ML setup for a while, particularly so I could use NVLINK without suffocating the GPUs.
 The above setup worked, but it was loud, the clock speeds were inconsistent, VRAM overclocking was very limited, they would bounce off the power/temperature limit, and it was an incredible pain to move whenever I had to poke around in there.
-However, I was very deeply concerned about the possibility of water damage.
-I've been watercooling since 2020, and I've never had a leak, but there were going to be more connected components than ever, with wider temperature swings, and collectively, a whole lot more expensive hardware that might get damaged than compared to my desktop setup.
+Of course, I was concerned about the possibility of water damage.
+I've been doing custom watercooling since 2020 in my desktop, and I've never had a leak, but there were going to be more connected components than ever, with wider temperature swings, and collectively, a whole lot more expensive hardware that might get damaged than compared to my desktop setup.
 The situation became more dire to me, after I upgraded my main server and discovered that the forced-air passive chassis cooling was insufficient for my new CPUs.

 So, how do you make a fluid system resistant to leaks?
 Build it very well, with close attention to detail, tighten all the fittings very carefully, regularly replace your o-rings and leak-check extensively before operation?
 No!
 You pull a vacuum inside the fluid loop!
 Just think about it.
 Water can't get out if air is trying to get in.
 It's so simple.
 I wish I could say that I came up with the concept myself, but I didn't.
 After finding out that Aqua Computer has a product called LEAKSHIELD which does exactly that, I finally had the confidence to take the plunge on this project.